Assistant Professor of Psychology and Neuroscience

 B.A.
 University of Wisconsin-Madison 2006

-Dr. Fergus joined the Baylor faculty in Fall 2012.
-Before coming to Baylor, he completed his clinical internship at the University of Illinois-Chicago, Department of Psychiatry.
+Dr. Fergus received his doctorate in clinical psychology from Northern Illinois University (NIU) and completed his clinical internship at the University of Illinois-Chicago, Department of Psychiatry.
+Dr. Fergus joined the Baylor faculty in 2012.

 Current Psy.D.
 Student